To ensure that employees are treated fairly, the federal and provincial governments have established employment standards regarding:

-All provinces and territories in Canada give parents the right to take leave from work when they become parents.
-The exact amount of leave and type of leave that employees are entitled to may vary slightly by province or territory, but is generally:
+All provinces and territories in Canada give employees the right to take leave from work when they become parents.
+The exact amount and type of leave to which employees are entitled may vary slightly by province or territory, but is generally:

 In addition to being able to take time off, your employees may be eligible for benefits through the Employment Insurance Program (for all provinces/territories except Quebec) or the Quebec Parental Insurance Program.

 EI and QPIP benefits only cover a portion of your employee's usual salary when on leave.
 As an employer, you can choose to add to those benefits.
 While this is not required, offering additional maternity or parental leave benefits, like other types of benefits offered by employers, can help you recruit and retain top talent.